You have a great welder.

 2 of 47.75 inches of 2 x 2 x 1/8th inch steel angle iron for the cross members.

-As you plan how to build a trailer gate for your trailer, keep in mind that the cross members give support to the trailer ramp frame.
+While you plan how to build a trailer gate for your trailer.
+Keep in mind that the cross members give support to the trailer ramp frame.

 Utility Trailer Ramp Ideas

-If you already know that you will be rolling up the ramp heavy machinery or plant you may well need to put in additional cross members.
+Already know that you’ll be rolling up the ramp heavy machinery or plant?

-To support the heaviest loads, the steel cross members should be placed to center your machine across the ramp.
+When you need to support the heaviest of loads.
+You put your steel cross members so they center your machine across the ramp.

-Then you want to even out the number of cross members across your ramp.
+Then you even out the rest of the cross members across your ramp.

-This may well mean you have to allow for additional cross members and so lengths of angle iron.
+And this may well mean you have to allow for more cross members and so lengths of angle iron.

-Total up the additional cross members and add that to your materials list.
+Total up the extra cross members you need if any.
+And add that to your materials list.

 Alternative Frame Material You Could Consider

-2 x 3 x 3/16 steel square tubing could also be used for a stronger more rigid trailer ramp.
+You can use 2 x 3 x 3/16 steel square tubing for a stronger more rigid trailer ramp.

 Step 5 – Utility Trailer Ramp Gate Hinges